rohannguptaa/Alexa-Skills/README.md

 # Alexa-Skills
-Respository for hosting code for alexa skills create on alexa developer console
+Respository for hosting code for alexa skills created on alexa developer console